 Underhill was surprised to find that Carter was likable, whether he was confidently breaking up neighborhood tiffs or laying into his underlings, whom he paid in drugs or money, if they tried to steal business.
 After hiding a GPS tracker under the bumper of Carter’s BMW 750, Underhill was able to track the car on his iPad as it traveled to Baltimore a few times a week and then back to Harford to flit among a handful of homes in the county’s housing developments and trailer parks.
 Meanwhile, overdoses kept mounting: In the wake of Perdue’s death, cops traced 11 back to Carter, none of which were fatal.

-FINDING A FIX: CHAPTER ONE.
-There were 411 opioid overdoses in Harford County, Maryland, in the first 11 months of 2017.
-Mother Jones follows the suburban cops desperately chasing the trail of a fatal overdose, part of an initiative to track down every single dealer.
+FINDING A FIX: CHAPTER ONE: There were 411 opioid overdoses in Harford County, Maryland, in the first 11 months of 2017.
+This Mother Jones documentary series shadows the suburban cops desperately chasing the trail of a fatal overdose, part of an initiative to track down every single dealer.
 But with opioid deaths continuing to skyrocket, is the strategy really working?

-Posted by Mother Jones Films on Tuesday, December 19, 2017
+Posted by Mother Jones on Wednesday, December 20, 2017

 The investigation came to a head in predawn darkness four months after Perdue’s overdose, when about 60 officers wearing body armor assembled in an elementary school parking lot for a briefing about the morning’s operation.
 The high beams of dozens of police cruisers cast an eerie light on the officers—nearly all men—who gathered around Underhill as he laid out the plan: Because Carter spent time in five homes nearby, there would be five simultaneous raids at 5:30 a.m. on the dot.
 “Everybody in the communities all know each other,” Underhill explained to me as we drove to one of the raid locations.
 “When noise starts happening, everybody knows.”